Abstract: Designing satellite constellation systems involves complex

 Abstract: The traffic in cislunar space is expected to increase over

-the coming years, leading to a higher likelihood of conjunction events among
+the coming years, leading to a higher likelihood of conjunction events

-problem for determining the placement of observers for optimal state estimation
+into an optimization problem for determining the placement of observers

-performance on a set of targets.
-The proposed multiobserver placement optimization
+for optimal state estimation performance on a set of targets.
+The proposed

-problem samples from a range of possible target orbits.
-Upon convergence,
+multiobserver placement optimization problem samples from a range of possible

-the optimized constellation is validated against a broader set of targets
+target orbits.
+Upon convergence, the optimized constellation is validated

-to assess its effectiveness.
-Two comparative analyses are presented to evaluate
+against a broader set of targets to assess its effectiveness.
+Two comparative

-the effects of changes in the sensor tasking procedure and sensor fidelity
+analyses are presented to evaluate the effects of changes in the sensor

-on the optimized constellation, comparing these to a single observer baseline
+these to a single observer baseline case.
+The results demonstrate that

-case.
-The results demonstrate that the optimized constellations can provide
+the optimized constellations can provide accurate state estimation for

-accurate state estimation for various orbit families.
+various orbit families.

 @article{Clareson2025,